Business analysis in IT-sector

 Based on the Use Case definition we do not have a doubt whether it is necessary to use similar scenarios - it guarantees achieving the maximum efficiency during the ERP-system development process and communication with the client.
 The main question is - which form of Use Case writing should I choose?
 Our experience suggests - the best choice is to combine the schematic diagrams, adding brief comments to them.
 It is considered to be the most convenient, useful and understandable form of communication with the client.
 By studying this type of materials client obtains the opportunity to visually look through the ERP-system interface and gets the user guide at the same time.

-While building the Swim Lane Diagram it is necessary to take into consideration the various factors.
+Building the Swim Lane Diagram it is necessary to take into consideration the various factors

 Taking all the aforesaid into consideration we would like to remind you about the necessity to conduct a business analysis before you start developing the ERP-system.
 Exactly this methodology will assist you in optimizing your costs, save employees’ time to identify inconsistencies in the product’s final version, communicate with IT specialists and avoid multiple iterations of the launch and further refinements of the system.